wronai/domd/README.md

 ## 🌐 Web Interface

-DoMD includes a web-based interface for a more interactive experience:
+DoMD includes a secure web-based interface for a more interactive experience:

+### Starting the Web Interface

 ```bash
 # Start the web interface (default port: 3003)